Home | Morning Starters | Year 6 | Nature's Builders

 Word Challenge

-The adjective ‘colourful’ is used to describe a coral reef in the clip description.
+The adjective ‘colourful’ is used to describe a coral reef in the ‘Did you know? paragraph.

 List some different words that end in the suffix ‘-ful’ and accurately describe a coral reef.